A Pet Owner’s Guide To Anti Yeast Dog FoodReading Time: 4 minutes

 Starch is one of the key components to watch for.
 It’s a cheap, complex carbohydrate found in ingredients like rice, corn, sweet potato, and peas.
 Any of those sound familiar?

 Even if pet food doesn’t contain those whole ingredients, starch is often used as a cheap binding agent.
-Kibble is a great example – without the start to hold it together, you’d just have a powdery substance.
+Kibble is a great example – without the starch to hold it together, you’d just have a powdery substance.

 Best Dog Food For Yeast Infections—What To Look For!